 To ensure the management plan produced is both realistic and appropriate, and to build wider stakeholder understanding and support for implementation, the planning process involved a high degree of stakeholder participation in the development of the NNP management plan.
 Stakeholders participated through a multi-layered approach involving a variety of mechanisms designed to ensure that all stakeholders can meaningfully contribute to the plan's development.
-The three principal mechanisms used to enable this participation are: the Core Planning Team, Stakeholder Workshops, and Expert Working Groups.
+The three principal mechanisms used to enable this participation are: the Core Planning Team meetings, Stakeholder Workshops, and Expert Working Group Meetings.
+KWS and the Conservation Alliance of Kenya also organized public webinars to discuss the draft NNP plan.

 Annex 2 gives a detailed list of stakeholders who participated in the NNP plan's development, and the specific events that they contributed to.
+Stakeholder comments and outputs from some of the webinars are contained in the "Stakeholder Feedback Report on the draft Nairobi National Park management Plan".